-Net Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation and amortization expense:
+Net Change in Fund Balance - Governmental Funds \$ 5,112,433 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
+These amounts during the year were as follows: Capital Outlay184,023Depreciation and amortization expense(757,558) (573,535) Revenues are recognized using the full accrual basis of accounting in the government-wide statements.

-Capital Outlay 124,536 Depreciation and amortization expense (638,189)

-Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.
-These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.

-Increase in long term debt is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.

-Principal payments on long-term debt 425,378 425,378

-Change in Net Position of Governmental Activities
+49,760 Increase in long-term receivables is an expenditure in the governmental funds, but a decrease or collections of such receivables reduces long term assets in the statement of net position.
+(32,447) Increase in long-term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Principal payments on long-term liabilities 442,935 Change in Net Position of Governmental Activities \$ 4,999,146